A common, multifaceted… and still mysterious disorder

 The intestinal microbiota, a new suspect

-For several years, researchers have been examining our intestinal microbiota —the billions of bacteria, viruses, and fungi living in our intestines—as a possible contributor to neuropsychiatric disorders.
-When an imbalance (dysbiosis) sets in, it can alter the permeability of the digestive wall , allow unwanted molecules to filter through, and influence the brain via the gut-brain axis.
+For several years, researchers have been scrutinizing our intestinal microbiota – these billions of bacteria, viruses and fungi lodged in our intestines – as a possible actor in neuropsychiatric disorders.
+When an imbalance (dysbiosis) sets in, it can modify the permeability of the digestive wall, filter out unwanted molecules and influence the brain via the gut-brain axis.

-A team focused specifically on the fungal fraction of the microbiota (yeasts and microscopic fungi).
-The goal: to see if "mycobiota-dysbiosis" increases the risk of ADHD in children.
+A team has focused specifically on the fungal fraction microbiota (yeasts and microscopic fungi).
+Objective : see if a " mycobiota-dysbiosis » increases the risk of ADHD in children.

 The study in brief